bahildebrand/cookiecutter-cortex-m/README.md

 ## Core Support

-Currently on cortex-m4 has been tested.
+Tested support for cortex-m4 and cortex-m0.

 ## Quickstart